 Presidency: The Presidency of the International Transport Forum revolves annually among member countries.
 The Presidency chairs the Council of Ministers of Transport and the Transport Management Board meetings and has a leading role in organising the Annual Summit taking place during its tenure.
-Recent and upcoming presidencies: 2013 Norway, 2014 France, 2015 New Zealand, 2016 Denmark, 2017 Mexico.
+The presidency in 2018/19 is held by Korea, with Ireland and Morocco as Vice-Presidencies.

 Council of Ministers of Transport (CMT): The Council is the ITF’s highest decision-making organ.
 It unites the Ministers of member countries at the Ministerial Session during the Annual Summit, held in May of each year.